theohbrothers/docker-isync/docs/examples/cron/README.md

 # Cron

-This demo shows how to setup a cron-based sync.
+This demo shows a cron-based sync of IMAP to a local Maildir in `/mail`.

-Start the container:
+Start the container(s):

 ```sh
 docker-compose up
 ```

-At entrypoint:
+`isync` service is now running:

 - `/mbsyncrc` config file is created
-- A crontab is created that runs `mbsync` daily at `00:00`
+- A crontab is created that runs sync daily at `00:00`
 - `crond` is started

+## 1. Perform first-time sync

 View `/mbsyncrc` config: